nakul32430/CMPE283_Assignments/Assignment4/README.md

 9. Repeat steps 2 to 4

 ### **What did you learn from the count of exits?
 Was the count what you expected?
 If not, why not?**
-The number of exits as expected was more when ept=0 (meaning shadow paging enabled) against ept =1 (when nested paging enabled)
+The number of exits as expected was more when ept=0 (meaning shadow paging enabled) against ept =1 (when nested paging enabled) as VMM is more involved in shadow paging with additional exit reasons enabled

 ### **What changed between the two runs (ept vs no-ept)?**